LarsEKrueger/pandoc-vimwiki/readme.md

   found will be read.
 There is no check for another match. `.mdwiki` can be used to distinguish between *regular* markdown and *wikified* markdown using `vimwiki-register-extension`.
 See vimwiki's help for that.
+* Headers in linked and transcluded files can have their depth changed (e.g. each `<h1>` in a transcluded file can be made a `<h3>`).
+  Set the meta-variables [4]  `pandoc-vimwiki-link-header-bump` and/or
+  `pandoc-vimwiki-transclude-header-bump` to a positive integer to increase the depth of the transcluded/linked headers.
+Negative numbers are not allowed.

 # What's missing / next steps